noClaps/blog/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have tested my changes on my device and it is working.
 - [ ] I am not using insecure packages.
 - [ ] I am not adding malicious code that may harm the privacy or security of the reader.
+- [ ] I have updated the documentation (if it needs to be updated).

 <!-- If you've solved an open issue, link it here so that it can automatically be resolved -->
 Resolves: #